NaphtaliO/ShiftWizard/README.md

 - **SMTP:** Flask-Mail

 ### 4.1.1 React
 React is an open-source JavaScript library for building user interfaces.
 React makes creating user interfaces easy and painless.
 The way React works is that you define a state(which is just data) and design simple UI components for the state then React will update the component when the state(data) changes.
 Hence the name **React** i.e. The UI reacts to changes in state.
-One of our team member uses React frequently to build different projects, so he suggested using it for our project especially when working with data.
+One of our team members uses React frequently to build different projects, so he suggested using it for our project, especially when working with data.
 The rest of the team did some research into React and learned the basics.
-It was easy to pick up because at its core React is still just HTML and CSS but wrapped with JavaScript to add the incredible functionality.
+It was easy to pick up because at its core React is still just HTML and CSS but wrapped with JavaScript to add incredible dynamic functionality.

 ### 4.1.2 Flask
 Flask is a Python web framework for building web applications in Python.
 It provides a set of tools and libraries that make it easy to create web applications quickly and easily.
 It is designed to be lightweight and flexible.
 It was an easy choice for the team when deciding what to use for developing the backend of our product.